Frequently Asked Questions

 Q) Is viewing available?

-We are open for viewing every Saturday 9:30am – 12:30pm in each saleroom that will be holding an auction the following Monday (Tuesday for bank holidays).
-All items where possible are available for testing apart from factory sealed products.
-We strongly advise prospective buyers to physically inspect the lot(s) and satisfy themselves regarding the condition of each lot they intend to purchase in advance of any bidding taking place.
+For our Farm and Architectural Auctions we strongly advise prospective buyers to physically inspect the lot(s) and satisfy themselves regarding the condition of each lot they intend to purchase in advance of any bidding taking place.
 We also encourage prospective buyers to view our catalogue online and email us for a condition report and for specific information if they are unable to view in person.

 Q) Are condition reports available?

 Yes, condition reports are available for our General Auctions.
 If you have any lot you wish to know more information about, please submit your condition reports through our website on the lot itself.
 There is a red box “Request a Condition Report” on the auction platform for you to submit these through.

 We also offer condition reports for both our Farm Auctions and Architectural Auctions.

 Q) How do I register for an auction?